What We Eat

 By and large, mineiros enjoy a drink or two, especially in good company.

-Beer and cachaça are the staples, with Minas Gerais at the heart of Brazil’s artisanal production.
-Wine exists, but plays a smaller role in everyday life here.
+Beer and cachaça tend to be the staples, with Minas Gerais at the heart of Brazil’s artisanal production.
+Wine exists, but play a far smaller role in everyday life here.

-Having a drink in Minas is usually a social, slow-burn affair.
+Whatever your tipple, drinking in Minas is usually social and unhurried.
 The phrase vamo tomar uma (literally, “let’s drink one”) is understood by all involved to mean “let’s drink more than one.”

 On most evenings during crossings, something cold (or fiery) will be within reach.
 On the rare occasion it isn’t, there’s always café, juice, and good company.